argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

     test job.
 This plot is zoomed in on the duration of the 2048 node experiment, in which 22,765 tasks completed over an 8 minute span.

-Dividing the 16,3842 node-minutes by the 22,765 completed tasks, the total node-time per calculation comes to 43 node-seconds.
+Dividing the 16,384 node-minutes by 22,765 completed tasks, the total node-time per calculation comes to 43 node-seconds.
 Given that the actual walltime spent in NWChem is 9 seconds, there is a substantial overhead here.
 The loss in efficiency can partially be attributed to the `FULLCOPY` fork mode,